publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch17/m__us_usc_t12_s1843.md

         (1) __In general__

-        Notwithstanding subsection (a) of this section, a company that is not a bank holding company or a foreign bank (as defined in [section 3101(7) of this title][/us/usc/t12/s3101/7]) and becomes a financial holding company after November 12, 1999, may continue to engage in any activity and retain direct or indirect ownership or control of shares of a company engaged in any activity if—
+        Notwithstanding subsection (a), a company that is not a bank holding company or a foreign bank (as defined in [section 3101(7) of this title][/us/usc/t12/s3101/7]) and becomes a financial holding company after November 12, 1999, may continue to engage in any activity and retain direct or indirect ownership or control of shares of a company engaged in any activity if—

             (A) the holding company lawfully was engaged in the activity or held the shares of such company on September 30, 1999;